TACC-Cloud/cc-tapis-v2-actors/README.rst

 A cookiecutter repository with project templates for Tapis V2 Actors.
 This repository provides the essential files required to build a Tapis V2 Actor.
 It enables a user to easily start working by modifying a preexisting template for an actor project.

+To get started with creating an actor, running the ``tapis actors init`` command will fetch a very simple code skeleton you can fill in and deploy.

 cookiecutters is a command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.